Bruce Irvin

-Bruce Pernell Irvin Jr. (born November 1, 1987) is an American football outside linebacker for the Seattle Seahawks of the National Football League (NFL).
-He was drafted by the Seattle Seahawks in the first round with the 15th overall pick of the 2012 NFL Draft.
+Bruce Pernell Irvin Jr. (born November 1, 1987) is an American former professional football linebacker.
+He played college football for the West Virginia Mountaineers and was selected by the Seattle Seahawks in the first round with the 15th overall pick of the 2012 NFL draft.
 Irvin won Super Bowl XLVIII over the Denver Broncos, and also played in Super Bowl XLIX where he became the first player ever to be ejected from a Super Bowl.
-He played college football at West Virginia.

-Early years
+Early life

 Irvin attended Stockbridge High School in Stockbridge, Georgia, until transferring to Stephenson High School in Stone Mountain, Georgia right before his junior year.
 He dropped out of high school during the middle of his junior year and instead attained his GED.

 College career

 Irvin attended Butler Community College before transferring to Mt.
 San Antonio College.
 While at Mt.
 San Antonio, Irvin had 72 tackles, 16 sacks, three forced fumbles and a touchdown on a fumble recovery.
 He was named a JC Athletic Bureau first team All-American and was the all-California Region III player of the year.

-Irvin transferred to West Virginia University in 2010.
+Irvin transferred to West Virginia University (WVU) in 2010.
 He finished the season second in the nation in sacks with 14.
 He was a second team all-Big East selection and an honorable mention All-American by SI.com.
-Irvin returned to West Virginia University after turning professional, earning his bachelor's degree in 2018.
+Irvin returned to WVU after turning professional, earning his bachelor's degree in 2018.

 Professional career

+Pre-draft

 Irvin was one of 58 collegiate defensive linemen to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He attended as a defensive end and completed all of the required combine drills.
 His time of 4.50s in the 40-yard dash was the fastest among all defensive linemen.
 Irvin opted to have another attempt at the 40-yard dash and surprised many scouts and analysts by running a 4.43s.
 On March 14, 2012, Irvin was arrested for destruction of property after allegedly tearing a magnetic sign off of a Jimmy John's delivery vehicle in Morgantown, West Virginia.
 On March 16, 2012, he attended West Virginia's pro day, but opted to stand on his combine numbers and only perform positional drills.
 During the draft process, he attended private workouts and meetings with multiple teams, including the New York Jets, New England Patriots, Buffalo Bills, Miami Dolphins, San Francisco 49ers, and Cleveland Browns.
 On April 24, 2012, the charges of destruction of property against Irvin were dropped.
 At the conclusion of the pre-draft process, Irvin was projected to be a second or third round pick by NFL draft experts and scouts.
 While he showed superior speed and athleticism, many analysts and draft experts had him a second round draft prospect due to his numerous off the field issues he had throughout his youth and time at West Virginia.
 He was ranked the fifth best outside linebacker in the draft by NFLDraftScout.com.